There’s one thing you can always count on with Facebook: new features.

 Facebook Analytics is a comprehensive tool that allows you to visualize your entire sales funnel, understand the lifetime value of users, and see how your organic and paid strategies intersect.

 Even better, it’s a FREE tool that requires only your Facebook page and pixel, and it lives within your Facebook ad account!

-Ask any Facebook advertiser or digital marketer what their challenges are and they’ll no doubt mention sales attribution as being one of their most stress-inducing conundrums.
+Ask any Facebook advertiser or digital marketer what their challenges are and they’ll no doubt mention sales An attribution window is the number of days between when a person viewed or clicked your Facebook ad and subsequently took an action. as being one of their most stress-inducing conundrums.